The kind of homestyle weeknight braise that you’ll probably never find in a restaurant.

 Umbut sawit is the young shoot or heart of the oil palm tree.
 Plentiful in Borneo from the plantations, resourceful locals have found that it makes for a terrific ingredient.

 The Temuan way to cook this fish is over the embers of an outdoor stove.
-If you have an available setup, we highly encourage you to go for it.
+We highly encourage you to go for it if you have a grill.

 This is a traditional recipe originating from Jerantut, Pahang, and has since spread to neighbouring areas in the state.